 “First master the fundamentals.” – Larry Bird

-The hierarchy of marketing data platform needs
+The hierarchy of data-driven marketing needs

 First and foremost, a good foundation distinguishes between data infrastructure and the application of data.
 Analytics, personalized engagement and orchestrated, multichannel campaigns are all different applications of data.
 Data infrastructure is what underpins them all.

 Data infrastructure can be grouped into four key skills: